fjaviermb/avea/README.md

 To communicate the bulb uses Bluetooth 4.0 "BLE"

-This provide some interesting features for communications, to learn more go [here](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt)
+This provide some interesting features for communications, to learn more about it go [here](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt)

 The bulb uses the service `f815e810456c6761746f4d756e696368` and the associated characteristic `f815e811456c6761746f4d756e696368` to send and receive informations about its state (color, name and brightness)